HaomiaoZ/CPSC533V-Project-IIWA-RL-Control/docs/index.md

-## CPSC 533V Project: Learning to Control End Effector Poses with PPO and SAC
+## Learning to Control End Effector Poses with PPO and SAC

 _**Haomiao Zhang**, University of British Columbia_